Or rather, how many shots of each product will drive conversion? Because ultimately, that’s what it’s all about: sales.

 There is something to be said for comparing the online shopping experience to the offline one.
 If a customer is thinking about buying a new shirt in a brick-and-mortar store, they will (in no particular order): feel the fabric, see what other colors are offered, check out the stitching or how it’s made, look at the washing instructions, take the shirt off the rack and try it on, etc. Together and independently, these can all be decisive in whether they end up buying the product, or not.

 Actually, there is no hard-and-fast number.
-Instead brands should be asking themselves: what kinds of product shots should I have?
+Instead, brands should be asking themselves: what kind of product photos should I have?

-While there some obvious shots every product should have – front, back, inside, top-down, etc. , each product is also unique in some way, with different elements you want to highlight.
+While there are some obvious shots every product should have – front, back, inside, top-down, etc., each product is also unique in some way, with different elements you want to highlight.
 In such a way, any product photographer worth his salt should be thinking about the below 3 considerations to help you sell your product:

 - Silver hallmark on a piece of jewelry